 At the IVA Advisory Centre we understand that every situation is different

-Here’s a breakdown of Anna’s story, one of our customers who was recommended an IVA.
+Here’s a breakdown of Mike’s story, who was recommended an IVA.

 Total unsecured debt